List of Supergirl characters: Selena

-Selena (portrayed by Anjali Jay) is an evil Kryptonian priestess and one of the main antagonists of season three's arc (alongside with her creation Reign), who originally appears as a holographic mentor to the Worldkillers and a member of the Worldkiller Coven.
+Selena (portrayed by Anjali Jay) is an evil Kryptonian priestess and one of the main antagonists of season three's arc, who originally appears as a holographic mentor to the Worldkillers and a member of the Worldkiller Coven.
 Her coven is responsible for creating Reign and other Worldkillers and she personally refers to her as her daughter, therefore revealing that Selena is Reign's biological mother.
 It is later revealed she survived Krypton's destruction and is a member of Argo City's High Council.
 Selena schemes to perform a ritual that will terraform Earth into a Krypton-like planet upon studying the prophecy from the Book of Rao.
 Selena and her sisters come on Earth to resurrect Reign so they can terraform Earth, but they were stopped after killing Reign from Supergirl and Samantha Arias and were taken to Argo City for trial.

 In season five, a doppelganger of Selena and her followers appeared in Al's Bar alongside their Brainiac 5.
 To free their bottled Earth, the evil Brainiac 5 and Selena worked to free it not knowing that it would destroy the planet.
 This plan was thwarted by Supergirl, Dreamer, and Brainiac 5 enabling the doppelgangers to return to their bottled Earth.

 In seasons six, a hologram of Selena helped out the Super Friends when looking for one of the Totems.
 She also figured out that Lena's mother was a witch.